jfrog/jfrog-cli/README.md

 #### Global options

 Global options are used for all commands.
+It is recommended to use the [config](#config) command, so that you don't have to add the --user and --key for each command.
 ```console
    --user            [Optional] Bintray username.
 It can be also set using the BINTRAY_USER environment variable.
 If not set, the subject sent as part of the command argument is used for authentication.
    --key             [Mandatory] Bintray API key.
 It can be also set using the BINTRAY_KEY environment variable.